 Design notes, part 1

-With the design of the Evasion Skill to handle OV concerns, we got a good tool for skilled shield wielders to become harder to hit.
+With the Evasion Skill one can make skilled shield wielders harder to hit.
 But it cannot be sufficient.
-Whereas Blocking was too static, Evasion doesn’t requires any Actions.
-And it doesn’t help characters with little or no training.
+Whereas Blocking is too static, Evasion doesn’t requires any Actions.
+And, its typical use case is highly proficient fighters.

 The Shield Cover Combat Manoeuvre is an intermediary step between the two.
-Thus, we end up with a full spectrum that represents most fiction fighting scenes that involve a shield.
+So we have a full spectrum that represents most fiction fighting scenes that involve a shield.

 Design notes, part 2

 Another point was not to make shields too powerful.
-If it is too easy to interpose the BODY of the shield between you and the blows (essentially making it /BODY/ for the price of BODY, and likely allowing for higher BODY scores than a comparable body armour) we have a balance problem.
+If it is too easy to interpose the BODY of the shield between you and the blows, you’re having /BODY/ for the price of BODY.
+And the shield likely has more BODY than comparable body armour.

 Using shields, part 3

-Shields have an EV, since you can bash people with them, hit people with the edge, ram people whilst charging, etc..
+Most shields have APs of Enhance (EV), since you can bash people with them, hit people with the edge, ram people whilst charging, etc..

-- Cannot be done on a Phase where you Block.
+- Cannot be done during a Phase where you Block.

-- Is compatible with the Evasion Skill (the benefits of training !).
+- Does not interfere with the Evasion Skill (the benefits of training !).

 - Can only be done in the same Phase as the Shield Cover Combat Manoeuvre if you happen to be Pressing the Attack.

-The EV can also be used during a Charge Manoeuvre, instead of your current speed.
+The EV can also be used during a Charge Manoeuvre, instead of your current velocity.

 Shield *and* weapon

-More awkward possibilities exist in dual-wielding weapons while also having a shield strapped on one arm.
-A good example is some Scottish styles where the shield hand also holds a dirk.
-In steampunk settings, one could also hold a black powder pistol in reserve with the shield hand.
+It is possible to dual-wieldUsing two weapons at once, one in each hand weapons while also having a shield strapped on one arm.
+A good example is Scottish styles where the shield hand also holds a dirk.
+In steampunk settings, one could also hold a black powder pistol in reserve in the shield hand.